-\eeq The main advantage of this parameterization is to be only depends on two parameters $\nu_+$ and $\nu_-$ and therefore to be easy to compute numerically.
-Moreover it can be used to show that the CCDF evaluated at $\epsilon = \overline \epsilon$ satisfies \ben \frac{1}{e} \sim 0.368 < \overline F_\eps (\overline{\eps}\, |\, \nu_+, \nu_-) < \frac{1}{2} \, . \een Considering the average value is a good way to evaluate that the maximal energy gain for a fraction of at least 37\% of the particle.
-This is understandable as we had, ${\rm Med}(\Etot) \le \overline{\Delta E}$ in the case without disk shocking and because the addition of $\Delta E_{\rm d}$, which has a symmetric distribution, do not further \emph{un-symmetrise} the PDF of $\Etot$.
-Therefore this justify entirely that we can evaluate the total energy as roughly being the sum of the averages.
-In \refig{DeltaEq05tot} we represent ${\rm Med}(\Delta E)/\overline{\Etot}$ vs $s$ and $s_{\rm d}$ under the assumption $A_1(\eta) = A_2(\eta)$ for simplicity.
-When $s_{\rm d} \gg s$ the distribution is symmetrised again with respect to the average and the ratio is close to $1$.
-When $s \gg s_{\rm d}$ the symmetry is maximally broken and that yields a ratio of $\sim 0.7$ as discussed in the scenario where only stellar encounters impact on the subhalos.
+\eeq The main advantage of this parameterization is to only depends on two parameters $\nu_+$ and $\nu_-$, and therefore to be easy to compute numerically.
+Moreover, it can be used to show that the CCDF evaluated at $\epsilon = \overline \epsilon$ satisfies \ben \frac{1}{e} \sim 0.368 < \overline F_\eps (\overline{\eps}\, |\, \nu_+, \nu_-) < \frac{1}{2} \, . \een Considering the average value is a good way to show that the maximal energy gain for a fraction of at least 37\% of the particle.
+This is understandable as we had, ${\rm Med}(\Etot) \le \overline{\Delta E}$ in the case without disk shocking, and because the addition of $\Delta E_{\rm d}$, which has a symmetric distribution, does not further {\em asymmetrize} the PDF of $\Etot$.
+Therefore, this justifies entirely that we can evaluate the total energy as roughly being the sum of the averages.
+In \refig{DeltaEq05tot}, we represent ${\rm Med}(\Delta E)/\overline{\Etot}$ vs. $s$ and $s_{\rm d}$ under the assumption $A_1(\eta) = A_2(\eta)$, for simplicity.
+When $s_{\rm d} \gg s$, the distribution is symmetrized again with respect to the average, and the ratio is close to $1$.
+When $s \gg s_{\rm d}$, the symmetry is maximally broken and that yields a ratio of $\sim 0.7$, as discussed in the scenario in which only stellar encounters impact on the subhalos.

 \end{widetext}